wiseman-timelord/Chat-Gradio-Gguf/README.md

 For compile options; If on PATH, ask AI how to check its on path, and as applicable fix...
 - MSVC 2017-2019 - MSVC with option, Desktop Development and CMake, enabled during install.
 - MS Build Tools - Also for building, ensure its on PATH.
 - Git - Github Program for cloning the sources from github, ensure its on PATH.
+- Vulkan SDK - Cant remember but possibly need the Vulkan SDK to build for Vulkan.

 ### Instructions (W = Windows, U = Ubuntu)...
 - Pre-Installation...